areaDetector/areaDetector/INSTALL_GUIDE.md

   - If NO then build the source code for this library in ADSupport.
   - If YES then this library is installed external to areaDetector
 - XXX_INCLUDE
-  - If XXX_EXTERNAL=YES then this is the path to the include files for XXX.
+  - If XXX_EXTERNAL=YES then this is the path to the directory containing the include files for XXX.
+    This can be a space-delimited list of paths if more than one directory is required.
+    XXX_INCLUDE should only contain the paths, without a preceeding -I.
+    The -I will be added in the Makefiles.
     However, if XXX is a system library whose include files are in a standard include search path then do not define XXX_INCLUDE.
 - XXX_LIB